mageowl/valentine-generator/templates/default.md

 \- {NAME}

-_This card was made by valentine-generator by @seattleowl on GitHub.
-Go to https://seattleowl.com/valentine-generator to make your own._
+_This card was made by valentine-generator by @mageowl on GitHub.
+Go to https://mageowlstudios.com/valentine-generator to make your own._